Hanro50/MSMC/README.md

         console.log("We failed to log someone in because : "+reason);
     })
 ```
+###### 1) Raw was tested running under pure node
+###### 2) Raw doesn't respect the "resizable" window property
 ## NW.js
-You should use the require method to load this module.
+> You should use the require method to load this module.
 Loading it by linking directly to the index.js file from the browser side of things may lead to unintended
 errors and glitches our testing did not account for.
 ### Example
-If you noticed that this and the raw gui framework has the same example bar the change of the word "raw" to "nwjs".
+> If you noticed that this and the raw gui framework has the same example bar the change of the word "raw" to "nwjs".
 That's more due to the new architecture in 2.2.0 allowing us to streamline documentation.
    ```js
 const msmc = require("msmc");
 const fetch = require("node-fetch");